-The instrument families are made up of four main groups: woodwinds, brass, strings, and percussion.
+The instrument families are made up of four main families: woodwinds, brass, strings, and percussion.
 The pictures below include some of the instruments in each musical family.
+The instruments have an audio file to listen to the instrument sound.
 Scroll down the page to see all of the instruments.
-The free Flash player from Adobe is needed to view the content.

 Percussion Family - Percussion instruments are struck with sticks or mallets.
 Some percussion instruments are pitched, such as the xylophone, which can play different notes or sounds.